yogicat/React-Parcel-Boilerplate/README.md

 ## React + Parcel Boilerplate

-I've created a simple basic boilerplate for react.
+I've created a simple basic boilerplate for react using parcel bundler.

 - React
 - Parcel for bundler